 On a recent trip to Indonesia, I compared both providers to see how this plays out in practice.

 Airalo offers local Indonesian eSIMs starting around $4–$5 for 1–2 GB, with larger bundles of 5–20 GB going for roughly $13–$35, depending on the length of validity.
+Their unlimited packages start around $11 for 3 days and go up to $72 for a full month.

 I was a bit surprised at how expensive both options were for Indonesia, given how cheap local SIMs can be.
 That made me curious to check out regions known for higher data costs, where I’ve personally used both Airalo and Holafly in the past.

-In Europe, Airalo’s country-specific plans start at about $4 for 1 GB/7 days, with 5 GB/30-day plans around $15–20, and 20 GB/30-day plans roughly $39 depending on the country.
+In Europe, Airalo’s regional packages start at about $5 for 1 GB/3 days, with 5 GB/30-day packages around $20, and 20 GB/30-day packages roughly $49.

 Holafly vs Airalo: Coverage & Performance